ZhengA-231/3340-Final-Data/README.md

 # Conclusion

 Based on the stepwise comparison and adjusted R2 of every possible model, presenting price and year are necessary variables within the final model.
 The models with the highest adjusted R2 all had these variables in the model signifying their importance.
 The correlation could be seen visually between these two variables and selling type (figure 1; figure 2) This falls in line with what the prediction that these two variable would be significant.
+Though higher coefficient within the finished model was expected.

 Seller type also had significance in the model.
 It was found that it costs more to purchase from dealers rather than individuals (figure 5).
 This would make sense, as dealers often purchase cars from individuals and increase the price to turn a profit.
 Dealers would also have workers trained to sell, potentially increasing the selling price of vehicles sold.
 Experience in car sales of individuals seems less likely.